meshery/meshery/docs/pages/extensibility/api.md

 ### How to get your token

-There are two ways to get your token:
+There are two ways to get your authentication token:

 1. Meshery UI
 2. Meshery CLI

-- What are tokens?
-Tokens allow a user to authenticate with cloud apps and bypass two step verification and SSO, retrieve data from the instance through REST APIS
-An authentication token (security token) is a “trusted device” used to access an electronically restricted resource (usually an application or a corporate network).
-It can be seen as an electronic key that enables a user to authenticate and prove his identity by storing some sort of personal information.

-- Firstly, lets discuss how to get the token using Meshery-UI
-1. Login/Signup to the dashboard of Meshery-UI
+Using Meshery UI, you can get a copy of your authentication token by following these steps:

+1. Log into Meshery by selecting your identity provider of choice (typically found at `http:<meshery-server>:9081/provider`)
-2. Click on Get token from the dropdown of profile section,
+2. Navigate to your user's avatar in the upper lefthand corner and select "Get Token" from the dropdown of profile section.
-3. You can download your token from there

-- Secondly, you can download your token using Meshery-CLI

-- mesheryctl system config --token [path-to-file]

-Using this command, you can get your tokens easily
+Using Meshery CLI, you can get a copy of your authentication token by executing this command:

+<pre><code>mesheryctl system login</code></pre>

+In order to use this command, you must have a web broswer available on your system (this command cannot be executed on a headless system).

 #### GraphQL